-But after driving 3 hours and 150 miles, going home would not an option.
+But after driving 3 hours and 150 miles, going home was not an option.
 So I set about to find another campsite.
 I found one at the end of NFR 2140.
 I can say two nice things about it.
 One: it was right on the water – I didn’t have to hike 10 minutes to get to Butternut Lake.
 (Though, the 10 minute hike to get to the lake is something I actually enjoy.
 It’s a gorgeous scenic hike through the forest.)
 Two: it had a proper outhouse.

 But the campsite had a lot of drawbacks.
 In fact, it technically wasn’t a campsite.
 It was a boat launch area.
 Camping was expressly forbidden.
 The only reason I got away with it was because the pier wasn’t set up for the season yet.
 Had I gone two weeks later (after Memorial Day), it surely would have been.

 The site was much more open than my usual campsite.
 The trees were lower, so there was less privacy from other motorists and less protection from the sun.